SEGH/google-scripts/README.md

 Must have a groups of contacts that matches the getContactGroup argument.
 Add zoomLink, timeZone, day, and time custom fields to contacts.
 The function will draft an email for every contact in that group.

 Add a time-based trigger to automatically run function at chosen time.
-Update draft email for specific date as needed.

 ## Questions and Contributions